| | |

 9. Bake at 375F for 30-40 minutes or until bubbly and golden.
 Remove from the oven and allow to set for 10 minutes before slicing.
 Enjoy!

-Homemade Sourdough Lasagna
+Homemade Venison Lasagna

 Yield: 8 Servings